 Politically, I am not bad also.
 I support several organizations both national and international.
 We buy birthday gifts to friends/family members from these organizations to support them.
 I ask to get gifts as a donation to these organizations.
 We are members and pay membership fees for some and so on.
 I know people sharing posts here there but not giving 10 euros for the cause.
 I know they care somehow and want all to know how important the threat is but then again, it is not as important as many other things so it stops after pressing the share button.

 I started to think about a research proposal which has an overall objective of improving the current engineering practices for human-centered, sustainable cyber-physical systems.
 Yes, I have spent a considerable amount of time to gain deep knowledge about these systems and tried to somehow improve their performance, interoperability, complexity, and a little bit of sustainability.
 But it is not enough.
-We need innovative engineering frameworks, environments, knowledge, and tools for realizing cyber-physical systems and services to make these systems sustainable, ethical, understandable, extendable, successful, safe and useful.
+We need innovative engineering frameworks, environments, knowledge, and tools for realising cyber-physical systems’ ecosystems and services to make these systems sustainable, responsible, understandable, extendable, successful, safe and useful.
 You know what, this will make me sleep well at night.